 In a McGill publication a few years ago Mary said the following about her late parents; “We wish to support the McGill Library and also to honour the memory of both our parents.
 If we can make a difference to McGill students, while honouring our parents, then that is what we would like to do.”

 Over the years the Foundation has continued to support the Library by establishing a generous endowment to support the Library’s collections in Shakespeare Studies in honor of Joan Hatch who had a great love of theatre and a special love of Shakespeare.
-More recently Gail and Mary have taken an interest in library technology and the Foundation generously supported the library’s new Research Commons.
+More recently Gail and Mary have taken an interest in library technology and the Foundation generously supported the library’s new Colgate Room located in Rare Books and Special Collections.

 For over 50 years the Hatch commitment to the McGill Library has been exemplary and the Library would not be where it is today without its leadership.
 The Library is extremely fortunate to have had the ongoing support of a remarkable family whom we call our friends.
 You have given the Library not only philanthropic support but have inspired us with your continued faith in the role of libraries in society and in the exciting digital revolution taking place within the library world.